Lionel Hollins: Coaching career

+His first move as coach was moving Mike Conley and Marc Gasol to the starting lineup.
+In his first offseason, Memphis would acquire Zach Randolph and Tony Allen, both of whom Hollins saw as perfect fits for his brand of basketball.
+All four players would enjoy successful runs in Memphis.

 On February 11, 2011, Hollins won his 100th career victory, as coach of the Memphis Grizzlies, in an 89–86 victory over the Milwaukee Bucks.
 That season, he led his team to a 46–36 record, earning the eighth seed in the playoffs.
-The Grizzlies defeated the number-one seed San Antonio Spurs before losing to the Oklahoma City Thunder in seven games in the Western Conference semifinals.
+The Grizzlies defeated the number-one seed San Antonio Spurs, earning their first playoff series win in franchise history and becoming just the fourth eighth seed in league history to win a playoffs series against a number one seed.
+They would lose to the Oklahoma City Thunder in seven games in the Western Conference semifinals.